sanjaysampat/SanjaySwiftUI/README.md

             * 'SourceKitService" and/or 'Swift' process on mac taking max memory, so xcode and all mac proccesses slogs to halt ( macOS Catalina 10.15.6, tried on XCode 11.6 and 11.5)
     * Added Navigation view - 'Menu' option in content view.
     * Tabview added with Localizable Strings files for ગુજરાતી and मराठी .
-    * Buy with Apple Pay test integration with various Landmark items.
-Pending to set item as 'bought'.
+    * Apple Pay test integration
+        * Buy with various Landmark items.
+    * Set landmark item as 'bought'
+        * temporary both for success/fail
+        * used filteredLandMark and 'firstIndex' to find the index of record, to modify it.
+        * It is always better to pass id's of struct array (insted of object).
+We can get index of it to modify the record.

 2. GIT integration (Github)
     * Added Project to GIT from XCode 11